Price: $1,799 (256GB), $1,899 (512GB)

 The Galaxy Z Fold 3 also supports up to 10W wireless charging.
 You can also use the back of the Z Fold 3 to reverse wireless charge other devices up to 4.5W.

-Samsung Galaxy Z Fold 3 review: What about the iPhone 13 Pro Max?
+Samsung Galaxy Z Fold 3 vs. iPhone 13 Pro Max vs. Galaxy S22 Ultra

 Foldables are a category of their own and Samsung is essentially the only player right now.
 While Apple allegedly prepares its own foldable, we can only draw comparisons to what's available right now, and that's the iPhone 13 Pro Max.